Relief from heat wave is on the way for Northeast and mid-Atlantic, but southern areas remain at risk - KESQ

 By Aya Elamroussi, CNN

-Various heat alerts persist for millions stretching from Missouri to Virginia and New Jersey, but most of them are expected to expire Saturday night.
-During the day, temperatures will not let up.
+More than 100 million people in more than 20 states – from California to Massachusetts – are under heat alerts, according to the National Weather Service.
+However, most of the alerts are expected to expire Saturday night.
+During the day, though, temperatures will not let up.

 “Many places are set to break their temperature records for daytime highs as well as warm nighttime lows through Saturday morning,” the National Weather Service said, adding that some areas in the Northeast and mid-Atlantic can expect their highest temperatures so far this year.